Among the Renosterkoppies Hills in Kruger National Park

-Excitement revealed itself around almost every corner as we roamed the savanna that day.
+Excitement revealed itself around almost every corner as we roamed the savanna that day in Kruger National Park.
 When in the vicinity of Gayisenga, a flicker of movement in the distance drew my eye to where a bare sandy ridge interrupted the stretch of dry grass and acacia thorn thickets.

 The slender hind quarters of a graceful Impala stood stark against the white sand, and we could see the silhouette of another behind a tree.
 Moments later, a pair of Impalas stepped into the open and began to clash, head to head, while two other Impalas stood by.